patelheer2910/LiveWebLaneDetect/README.md

   We have already set the paths, but you can change it if it is different for you.

 ### 3. Run the notebook
-  Our testing code is in the notebook traffic_density_test.ipynb.
+  Our testing code is in the notebook code/traffic_density_test.ipynb.
 Go to the notebook and run all cells.
 The output video will be 'traffic_density_analysis.mp4' and stored in the folder sample_video

 ## Visualizations
 Given link is the final generated output of our model: